 25. Visit a drive-through zoo

 Want to experience an unforgettable trip to the great Grand Canyon?
-Then, spend at least a week in this grandiose destination, and immerse yourself into its fantastic collection of attractions and delights.
+Then, grab a copy of this Grand Canyon travel itinerary, and immerse yourself into its fantastic collection of attractions and delights.
 Adios!